Dedicated model

 Next, the rest of the developers can then get the latest version of the committed database:

-If developers already have their copies of the database, they can link need link them to the repository, and then get the latest changes.
+If developers already have their copies of the database, they can link them to the repository, and then get the latest changes.

-If developers do not have their copies of the database, they need to create new empty databases, link then to the same repository, and then get the latest changes.
+If developers do not have their copies of the database, they need to create new empty databases, link them to the same repository, and then get the latest changes.

 Once all the developers have linked their copies of the database to the repository, the workflow is as follows: